Wumixe/minecraft-mods/README.md

 I like the vanilla look of the game, so I use the Vanilla Tweaks (https://vanillatweaks.net) texture pack.
 It's made by Xisumavoid, a member of the Hermitcraft SMP, and it's great.
 It lets you select tons of changes you want that improve the game's look without changing it.
 My configuration file is a .txt that you can just drop into the site and change how you please.

 You can also use the "custom-splashes" texture pack in this repo and replace the text in "splashes.txt" with whatever you like for custom splash messages in the game.
+It will say it is incompatible with this Minecraft version, but it's just a metadata thing, it will still work.

 That's all I do for Minecraft.
 I don't really like shaders, but if you do, I recommend using Iris (https://modrinth.com/mod/iris) and Complementary Reimagined (https://modrinth.com/shader/complementary-reimagined).